cdesouza02/Lab-Notebook/Coral-Lab-Notebook/BEL_CBC/DNA Extractions/2023-24/CBC DNA Extraction Plan.md

 | 082024 | 34      | 0               | 0               |
 |        | 428     | 40              | 48              |

+just focus on 36 rapid corals since 2019
+	PAST, SSID, PSTR, MCAV, OFAV(maybe)
-just focus on Brain corals or just on MCAV and PSTR 16S 100 samples will all go on one run, so organize by species
+16S 100 samples will all go on one run, so **organize by species?** all in one run? one lane?

+positive control  in the lane to normalize the concentrations of symbiont randomized order of extraction include some of 2019 suseptible, but only the rapid colonies

+Where to sequence? argonne or utaustin
+	or smithsonian

 | Health_Status   | Species  | Total_Count |
 | --------------- | -------- | ----------- |